boobo94/boobo94.github.io/_posts/2021/04/2021-04-11-modify-pdf-tool.md

 The tool is very nice, simple but very powerfull.
 If you wanna try it link below, don't forget is free, but a donation will be much appreciated.

 <a href="https://inkscape.org/support-us/donate/"><img title="Support the Inkscape Project and Donate" src="https://media.inkscape.org/media/cms_page_media/608/donate-button-180.png" alt="Medium banner says Support Inkscape" /></a>

+Another simple tool, available online is [pdftool.org](https://www.pdftool.org/en).
+You can modify, rotate, split, merge and more, all online.